 In these projects, there is no “one size fits all” solution, and meeting mere basic standards doesn’t go far enough – we’re looking for a truly inclusive design to ensure the client is as comfortable and independent as possible.

 Depending on the case, clients may only need minor adaptations, such as installing ramps, a stair lift or lowered work surfaces for independent living, making for a quick project that helps them get settled into their home as soon as possible.

-On other occasions, we have taken on extension projects to provide space for downstairs wet rooms to allow the client to stay in their own home, or even provided en-suite accommodation for a full-time carer.
+On other occasions, we have taken on extension projects to provide space for downstairs wet rooms to allow the client to stay in their own home, or even built bespoke en-suite accommodation for a full-time live-in carer.

 Our experience in the area shows us the importance of great design to provide the client with what they need to improve their quality of life, and to make sure their home remains their home, whether it needs adapting, rebuilding or even starting from scratch.
 Some of the solutions a home renovation of this type might involve include:

 Architect’s input and experience with these kinds of builds is an invaluable asset, and can save both the deputy and the client time and money.
-Having an expert to help liaise with Building Control will also be very important, to ensure that the proposed accommodation meets British Standards
+Having an expert to help liaise with Building Control will also be very importantto ensure that the proposed accommodation meets British Standards

-In these cases, the architect works to meet the needs of the client via consultation with their deputy, and their plans will adapt the existing home, or provide new infrastructure, accommodation and specific rooms to allow the client to stay in their home, if considered appropriate.
+In these cases, the architect works to meet the needs of the client via their deputy, and their plans will adapt the existing home, or provide new infrastructure and accommodation to allow the client to stay in their home, if considered appropriate.

 An architect experienced in this type of project is a real ally in what can be a complex process – a deputy needs to be able to delegate to competent professionals delivering top-quality standards that are familiar with the steps and bureaucratic documentation needed not only for the project, but into the future.
 By way of example, we can also provide the documents necessary for your yearly report to the Office of the Public Guardian as proof of good financial housekeeping.